PaulNWms/SurfingWithStyleHugo/content/notes/computer/microsoft/com/_index.md

 - Communications with [InProc server](/notes/computer/microsoft/com/apartment-models/inproc-server)s is fast.
 - .NET supports access as a client.
 Many common tools are automation clients, e.g. PowerShell can load in Windows Script Host.
 - Components written by Microsoft can mostly be trusted.
 - Learning COM is a big part of understanding Windows.
-For home projects, [ATL](/notes/computer/microsoft/com/atl) helps you sidestep a lot of traps.
+- [ATL](/notes/computer/microsoft/com/atl) helps you sidestep a lot of traps.

+[WinRT](/notes/) provides a large collection of system-provided COM objects.
+It's a clean, well thought out API.
+Again, COM is easy when you're the client.
+There are WinRT libraries for many popular languages, including C++, C#, and Rust.

 COM will continue to haunt us for the foreseeable future - and possibly eternity.
 ## The Basics